DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Note that any number of other fields can be specified.
 The fields are used as data to be displayed within the Grid.

+Can be extended by other plugins.
+See the Extensions section.

 ### Column

 Describes the column interface